FireworksProject/jfdi/docs/create-remotebox.md

 	scp ~/.jfdi/server.json vagrant@massive-b.fwp-dyn.com:~/build/

+!GOTCHA - It's important to not that whenever you run `./jfd deploy build massive-b.fwp-dyn.com` or run `~/usr/bin/jfd setup-server` it will destroy `server.json`.

 Any SSL certificates should be copied to the sever and moved to `/etc/ssl/`, which should include the `*.crt` and `*.key` files.